 3. Get Certified (Varies)

-When your training is complete, you will submit an application to take the appropriate licensing test.
+When your training is complete, your third step to become a CNA is to submit an application to take the appropriate licensing test.
 In New York, this is the New York Certification Exam.
 This consists of a multiple choice test and a clinical test where you will need to perform certain skills you’ve learned in your training.
 Each state is different, but in New York, you can take the exam up to 3 times without waiting and reapplying.
 Once you pass the exam, you’ll wait for your certificate in the mail.

 4. Congratulations!
 You’re a CNA

 Welcome to the healthcare workforce!
-Now you can get a job as a CNA anywhere in your state.
+Now you completed all of the steps to become a CNA and can get a job anywhere in your state.
 If you want to work in a different state, you may have to take additional tests - though most states will accept a license from a neighboring state.

-We’d love to help you get started on your journey to becoming a CNA.
+We’d love to help you get started on your journey and steps to become a CNA.
 Learn more about Manhattan Institute’s CNA program here.